appfair/App/docs/index.md

 Apps acquired through the Homebrew Casks catalog are typically “notarized”, which means the app is from a registered developer and has been subject to scanning and compliance assessment.
 These apps, while signed, may or may not be “sandboxed”, and so may affect your system with elevated permissions.

-Apps acquired from the Fairground Apps are always “sandboxed”, which means they are restricted in the activities that can be performed.
-The permissions that are requested by the app are summarized by the “Risk Level” that is displayed by the App Fair.app, and which informs the user's decision whether to install an app or not.
+Apps acquired through the Fairground Apps catalog are always “sandboxed”, which means they are restricted in the activities that can be performed.
+Any ability to access your documents, photos, network, or peripherals will be identified in the app's description.
+The sum of the permissions that are requested by the app are summarized by the “Risk Level” that is displayed by the App Fair.app.
+This rating informs a user's decision whether to trust and install an app or not, and thus provide full disclosure to users of the potential impact of installing an app.

 #### What permissions do I need to install apps?